shamras/InterviewTest/README.md

 4. The postman collection I was able to create a new user, and bring up one user.
 I could not bring up 10 users because the api did not have much to go on for searching or filtering infact never had these in the documenation.

-Note I used Intelij as my IDE
+Note I used Intelij as my IDE to create this maven tests, so when importing this ensure you have the above added to your project.
+Then run mvn clean, mvn compile, mvn test this can also be done on command line.